 For those addicted to the fresh Bali smell, there’s also other Bali laundry products you can try too.

-Some Bali regulars swear the smell is not Kispray at all, and say it’s either the Rapika ironing spray in the pink bottle with the fragrance ‘Sweet Pink’ or the Molto fabric softener (the light blue one preferably, but the dark blue and pink ones smell similar too.)
+Some Bali regulars swear the smell is not Kispray at all, and say it’s either the Rapika ironing spray in the pink bottle with the fragrance ‘Sweet Pink’.

 How to use Kispray Laundry Liquid